-If possible send out a community email or letter or newsletter outlining the proper venue for addressing HOA issues.
-Be very clear about defending your personal time, while providing specific times you can be available for your Board role duties.
-If you do not have a management company, set up an email account designed specifically for the purpose of communications related to the community.
-Gently remind folks that you need everything in a written format in order to share the issue with ALL board members.
+If possible, send out a community email or letter, or newsletter outlining the proper venue for addressing HOA issues.
+Be very clear about defending your personal time while providing specific times you can be available for your Board role duties.
+If you do not have a management company, set up an email account designed specifically for communications related to the community.
+Gently remind folks that you need everything in a written format to share the issue with ALL board members.
 Written responses are necessary documentation so that issues can be tracked appropriately.
-If you have a management company then you are in luck.
+If you have a management company, then you are in luck.
 Have the property manager handle all requests and properly funnel them to the appropriate person.

 - Don’t answer the phone.

-Set up an auto response that directs folks to the proper channel.
-Again, if you have a management company or community website suggest to your neighbors that they start there.
-And remind them that if this is a real emergency they need to call 911, not you.
+Set up an auto-response that directs folks to the proper channel.
+Again, if you have a management company or community website suggest to your neighbors, they start there.
+And remind them that if this is a real emergency, they need to call 911, not you.

 - Hire a property management company.